cyphercrescent/sepalsolver-doc/docs/source/Math.rst

        .. code-block:: CSharp

           (List<int> Counts, List<double> Positions, double BinSize, double Vmin, double Vmax) Hist(ColVec V, int bin)
-   Param:
+   Parameters:
+       V:
-      | V:  A column vector (ColVec) containing the numerical data to be analyzed.
+         A column vector (ColVec) containing the numerical data to be analyzed.
+       bin:
-      | bin:  The number of bins to divide the data range into.
+           The number of bins to divide the data range into.
 More bins provide finer granularity.
    Returns:
-       A tuple containing:
+       A tuple (Counts, Positions, BinSize, Vmin, Vmax):
-       - Counts: Number of elements in each bin
+           * Counts: Number of elements in each bin
-       - Positions: Center positions of each bin
+           * Positions: Center positions of each bin
-       - BinSize: Width of each bin
+           * BinSize: Width of each bin
-       - Vmin: Minimum value in the dataset
+           * Vmin: Minimum value in the dataset
-       - Vmax: Maximum value in the dataset
+           * Vmax: Maximum value in the dataset
    Example:
        Create a histogram of 1,000 samples drawn from a normal distribution.